Skip navigation

 Now for an additional graph: emissions per percentile by type of content.

-Percent of total emissions by percentile by type (mobile)
+Percent of total emissions by percentile by type (mobile).

 Figure 20.3.
-Percent of total emissions by percentile by type (mobile)
+Percent of total emissions by percentile by type (mobile).

 Images and JavaScript seem to be the more impactful but images get even more impactful as you go to upper percentiles.
 However, keep in mind that we only take data transfer into account to calculate carbon emissions.
 Processing JavaScript is usually more impactful than images.
 Once you have downloaded the JavaScript files, you still need to process them, sometimes leading to reloading your page or fetching other resources.
 Nonetheless, this graph underlines the necessity to reduce these impacts.
 It can be quite easy for images, as we will see later in this chapter.
 It gets more tricky with JavaScript, even though there are some easier technical optimizations such as minifying, compressing or reducing the need for it.
 More on that later too.